wsh540677278/ModelGraphBuilder/readme.txt

-# ModelGraphBuilder
-To build a RNN model graph based on yaml configure file.
 Usage:
 1. Put your yaml file into the 'yaml' folder of this project
 2. Reach the directory of the project and run "python YamlGraphBuilder.py yourfilename", for example, "python YamlGraphBuilder.py jack_qa.yaml"